CityWebConsultants/Iris/readme.md

 Iris is a modular content management system and web application framework built using Node.js and MongoDB.

+After a year of keeping it to ourselves, we'd love for you to try out Iris, let us know what we've done right and wrong and help us build it by contributing to its source code via pull requests and by building modules and themes.

 [Look at the Iris documentation](https://github.com/CityWebConsultants/Iris/wiki).

 ## Key features